vierstralab/hotspot3/README.md

 - **Recommended input coverage**: At least 10 million mapped reads for a somewhat reliable background fit.

 - **CPU usage**: Parallelized by chromosome.
-Using more CPUs (e.g., 22 for all chromosomes) can reduce wall-clock time but significantly increases memory usage.
+Using more CPUs (e.g., 22 for all chromosomes) reduces wall-clock time but significantly increases memory usage.

 - **Memory usage**: ~80 GB RAM with 6 CPUs.
 Can exceed 150 GB when using 22 threads (e.g., one per chromosome).